hegerdes/RealWorldPacman/Readme.md

 You have to get an deliver packages.

+## Install and Lunch

+Download the repro and install the requirements.

+You need the following libs to play:

+* numpy
+* osmium
+* osmread
+* pandas
+* pygame
+* pyproj
+* PodSixNet
+* IPy
+* networkx
+* configparser
+* pygame-Menu
+* requests
+* networkx
+* matplotlib

+You can type `pip install -r requirments.txt`  to install all needed libs.
 ## Maps

 There are some maps alrady generated.
 You also can genarate new maps.
 All you need is a OpenStreetMap (OSM) File and then zip it.